Damage (1992 film)

 Damage is a 1992 romantic psychological drama film directed and produced by Louis Malle and starring Jeremy Irons, Juliette Binoche, Miranda Richardson, Rupert Graves, and Ian Bannen.
-Adapted by David Hare from the novel Damage by Josephine Hart, the film is about a British politician (Irons) who has a sexual relationship with his son's soon-to-be fiancée and becomes increasingly obsessed with her.
+Adapted by David Hare from the 1991 novel Damage by Josephine Hart, the film is about a British politician (Irons) who has a sexual relationship with his son's fiancée and becomes increasingly obsessed with her.
 Richardson was nominated for an Academy Award for Best Supporting Actress and won a BAFTA Award for Best Actress in a Supporting Role for her performance as the aggrieved wife of the film's main character.

 Plot

-Dr. Stephen Fleming, a physician who has entered politics and become a minister, lives in London with wife Ingrid and daughter Sally.
+Dr. Stephen Fleming, a physician who has entered politics and became a minister, lives in London with wife Ingrid and daughter Sally.
 Their adult son, Martyn, a young journalist, lives elsewhere in London.
-At a reception, Stephen meets a young woman, Anna Barton, the daughter of a British diplomat and four-times married Frenchwoman.
+At a reception, Stephen meets a young woman, Anna Barton, the daughter of a British diplomat and a four-times-married Frenchwoman.
 Anna introduces herself as a close friend of Martyn's; she and Stephen are instantly attracted to each other.
 Some time later, Martyn brings Anna to meet his parents at their elegant townhouse and reveals they are romantically involved.
 The sexual tension between Stephen and Anna is apparent, although Martyn and Ingrid seem unaware.

 After Anna calls his office, Stephen goes to her flat, where they have sex.
 The following day, Martyn is promoted and Ingrid arranges a celebratory dinner.
 There, Ingrid seems suspicious and interrogates Anna about her childhood.
-Anna says her brother, a year older, committed suicide at age 16 over "love."
+Anna says her brother, a year older, committed suicide over "love" when he was 16.
 After dinner, Martyn drives Anna home and Stephen follows them.
 Once Martyn leaves, Stephen enters and tells Anna how much he "wanted to touch her during dinner", leading to them having sex again.
 Anna describes her brother's death, after he had expressed incestuous desire, saying "he wanted me all to himself and not to grow up."
 She says that damaged people are dangerous, and that she hates possessiveness.

 Stephen's obsession with Anna deepens; on a whim, he leaves a conference in Brussels to go to Paris, where Anna is spending the weekend with Martyn.
 While Martyn sleeps, Stephen and Anna have sex in a doorway.
 Afterwards, Stephen moves in opposite Anna and Martyn, spying on them; he now wants to be with Anna permanently, even if it destroys his family.
 Anna dissuades him, assuring him that, as long as she is with Martyn he will always have access to her.
-Visiting Anna's home, Stephen finds Peter Wetzler (Stormare), her former lover.
+Visiting Anna's home, Stephen finds Peter Wetzler, her former lover.
 A jealous Stephen assumes Anna is cheating and, when Peter leaves, confronts her.
 Anna denies it and recounts that, when she witnessed her brother's suicide, she had fled to Peter and slept with him as a reaction.